Force over Distance: Chapter 42

 Rush seemed less relieved.
 “Given what little I can guess, I can’t imagine your people would look favorably on my existence.”

 “Well,” Riley said, soft and philosophical, “you may be one of my people.
-That’s what I’m here to find out.
-Unfortunately, that does make this a very high stakes conversation.
+That’s what I’m here to determine.
+Unfortunately, that does make this a high stakes conversation.
 One wrong word and you’ll unmake your reality.
 No pressure, though.”

 “That’s bullshit,” Young growled.